QuantConnect/lean-cli/README.md

   --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]
-                                  Your Kraken Verification Tier --project-id TEXT               This is the ID of your cloud project. (https://www.quantconnect.com/docs/v2/lean- cli/live-trading/brokerages/charles-schwab) --charles-schwab-account-number TEXT
+                                  Your Kraken Verification Tier --project-id TEXT               The cloud project ID is required for OAuth process.
+  --charles-schwab-account-number TEXT
                                   The CharlesSchwab account number --iqfeed-iqconnect TEXT         The path to the IQConnect binary